-Canadian official development assistance (ODA) or aid has been falling since 2011, dropping from a high that year of \$5.5 billion to \$4.9 bn in 2013-14.
-Overall Canadian aid seems to have bounced back in 2014-
+Canadian ODA fell from 2011, dropping from \$5.5 billion to \$4.9 bn in 2013-14.
+While Canadian ODA seems to have bounced back in 2014-15, hitting an estimated \$5.7 bn,1 the increase was inflated by a one-off concessional loan of \$400 million to Ukraine and a double payment to the World Bank's International Development Association (due to a new payment approach, Canada paid its \$441.6 mn allocation twice in the same fiscal year).
+Subtracting these two amounts, the ODA budget was actually closer to \$4.8 bn, lower than in 2013-14.

-15, hitting an estimated \$5.7 bn.1 However, the increase is inflated by a one-off concessional loan of \$400 million to Ukraine and a double payment to the World Bank's International Development Association (due to a new payment approach, Canada paid its \$441.6 mn allocation twice in the same fiscal year).
-Subtracting these two amounts, the real aid budget was actually closer to \$4.8 bn, lower than in 2013-14.
-Meanwhile, the international assistance envelope (IAE) - a more accurate measure of our real programmatic aid commitments to reducing poverty in developing countries - has remained flat-lined.
-Unusually high one-off refugee resettlement costs in 2015-16 will also increase Canadian ODA, without any actual increase to the IAE and international development and humanitarian programming overseas.2
+Meanwhile, the international assistance envelope (IAE) - a more accurate measure of our programmatic commitments to reducing poverty in developing countries - has virtually flat-lined.
+The additional \$128 million per year committed in Budget 2016 for 2016 and 2017 is positive, but not enough to position Canada as a leader on the global stage in the long term.

-1. Budget 2016 should announce a ten year timetable of predictable increases to the IAE, with the target of meeting the long-established, internationally-agreed target of 0.7 percent of GNI going to ODA, and realizing the Sustainable Development Goals.
-In 2003, the Liberal government initiated annual increases of eight percent to the IAE, with a view to doubling the IAE to \$5 bn (relative to 2001) by 2010-2011, pushing our GNI ratio to 0.34.
-In 2014 and following several years of reductions, the Organization for Economic Cooperation and Development noted that this GNI ratio had dropped to 0.24, the second-lowest in Canadian history.
-Based on expectations around current spending and growth patterns, CCIC estimates that committing to a ten year timetable for increasing our IAE would entail year-on-year increases over the next four years of \$726 mn in 2016-17, \$840 mn in 2017-18, \$971 mn in 2018-19, and \$1,124 mn by 2019-20.
-This would achieve the medium-term goal of raising Canada's ODA to GNI ratio to at least 0.38 - the highest level in 25 years - by the end of the Government's first mandate.
+1. Budget 2017 should announce a ten-year timetable of predictable increases to the IAE, with the target of meeting the long-established, internationally-agreed target of 0.7 percent of GNI going to ODA.
+In 2003, the Liberal government initiated annual increases of eight percent to the IAE, doubling the IAE to \$5 bn (relative to 2001) by 2010-2011, and pushing our GNI ratio to 0.34.
+In 2014, after several years of reductions, the Organization for Economic Cooperation and Development (OECD) reported that this ratio had dropped to 0.24, the second-lowest in Canadian history.
+Based on OECD figures for 2015, the ratio now sits at 0.28.